liyabona1414-eng/metabase/docs/embedding/full-app-embedding-quick-start-guide.md

 ---
-title: "Full-app embedding quickstart"
+title: "Full app embedding quickstart"
 redirect_from:
   - /docs/latest/embedding/interactive-embedding-quickstart
 ---

-# Full-app embedding quickstart
+# Full app embedding quickstart

 > If you are just starting out with Metabase embedding, consider using [Modular embedding](./modular-embedding.md) - an improved, more customizable option for embedding Metabase components.